VMware vSAN HCI Mesh Tech Note

 5. Storage is still managed and maintained as a cluster resource.

 Deploy and manage HCI Mesh

-After selecting a remote vSAN cluster managed from the same vcenter server, a set of compatability checks will automatically run to verify that the remote clsuter may be mounted.
+After selecting a remote vSAN cluster managed from the same vCenter server, a set of compatibility checks will automatically run to verify that the remote cluster may be mounted.

 Finally, for clusters mounting a remote datastore, the Datastore with APD response should be changed.

 This setting can be found withing vCenter Server by browsing to: Cluster --> Configure --> vSphere Avalability --> Edit

 Note, either aggressive or conservative can be used.
 For most customers, conservative will be preferred.

 In vSAN 7 U2, traditional vSphere clusters can mount a remote vSAN datastore.
 HCI Mesh compute clusters can consume storage resources provided by a remote vSAN cluster, in the same way, that multiple vSphere clusters can connect to a traditional storage array.
 HCI Mesh compute clusters use native vSAN protocols for maximum efficiency and affords the customer the ability to easily meet a broad variety of use cases.
 Most importantly, HCI Mesh compute clusters do not need any vSAN licensing.
 One of the most interesting capabilities, as it relates to HCI Mesh, is the integration with storage policies.
 When defining a storage policy, an administrator will be able to define the types of data services they are interested in (such as Deduplication and Compression, or Data-at-rest Encryption), and the storage policy wizard will filter out the available datastores that meet that criteria – assuming there are multiple remote datastores already mounted at the time of VM provisioning and policy selection.
 This allows for an easy understanding of what type of storage may be available to multiple vSAN clusters connected by HCI Mesh.